-Immediately after loading the shots on my computer, I knew which image I would base my art on.
-The way Kaley was looking down and touching her toe looked lyrical to me.
+After loading the shots on my computer, I immediately knew which image I would base my art on.
+The expression on Kaley’s face as she reached for her foot captured something magical to me.
 The butterfly and the outdoor scenery were fabricated.
 What couldn’t be fabricated is the wonder on my little model’s face.

 Below is another photo I love.
 I snapped it while shooting a wedding for a dear friend’s daughter.
 At times I think this photo begs to be put into an illustration.
 At other times I think it stands fine just the way it is.
 I’m curious to know what you think about it.
 If you have a moment, leave me your thoughts.

 All text and images © Sue Shanahan.
 All rights reserved.